Ocelot: Conservation

 The ocelot is listed as Least Concern on the IUCN Red List because of its wide distribution in the Americas.
 Ocelot hunting is banned in Argentina, Brazil, Bolivia, Colombia, Costa Rica, French Guiana, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Suriname, Trinidad and Tobago, the United States, Uruguay, and Venezuela; hunting is regulated in Peru.
 As of 2013, the global population was estimated at more than 40,000 mature individuals.
 Ocelot populations were stable in some Amazon basin areas as of 2013.
 As of 2012, the ocelot population in Argentina's subtropical regions was estimated to consist of 1,500 to 8,000 mature individuals.
 It has been recorded in oil palm landscapes and big cattle ranches in the Colombian Llanos and inter-Andean valleys.

 In Texas

-In Texas and northeastern Mexico, ocelot populations have reduced drastically; as of 2014, the population in Texas is estimated to be 50–80 individuals.
+In Texas and northeastern Mexico, ocelot populations have reduced drastically; as of 2014, the population in Texas was estimated to be 50–80 individuals.
 The reduced numbers have led to increased inbreeding and low genetic diversity.
 Despite this, the US Fish and Wildlife Service failed to acknowledge the ocelot population in Texas as a distinct population segment worthy of listing as endangered.
 The US Fish and Wildlife Service, the Texas Parks and Wildlife Department and The Nature Conservancy are among agencies actively involved in ocelot conservation efforts, such as the protection and regeneration of vegetation in the Rio Grande Valley.
-NatureServe considers the ocelot Apparently Secure globally, but Critically Imperiled in both Texas and Arizona.
+Much of the reintroduction effort is taking place on private lands.
+NatureServe considers the ocelot apparently secure globally, but critically imperiled in Texas and Arizona.